FrozenRidge/McLean/README.md

 mclean ship . staging                                       # assuming package.json or manifest.json in .
-mclean ship git@github.com:Me/Myproject.git staging         # ship a project from github to server mclean ship . staging --name myservice-01                   # ship to staging and name container myservice-01
+mclean ship git@github.com:Me/Myproject.git staging         # ship a project from github to server mclean ship . staging --name myservice-01                   # ship to staging and name container myservice-01 mclean ship . <pool>                                        # ship a container to each server in a pool

 mclean container ls                                         # List all containers (Show routing information) mclean container ls <server..>                              # List containers on server